-People with Learning Disabilities Hear Voices Too is a unique publication that aims to address a gap in understanding the experiences of people with learning disabilities who hear voices, and how best to offer support in practical, person-centred ways.
+People with Intellectual Disabilities Hear Voices Too is a unique publication that aims to address a gap in understanding the experiences of people with intellectual disabilities who hear voices, and how best to offer support in practical, person-centred ways.
 It draws on best practice guidance on psychosis and also learning disability from NICE and from the British Psychological Society.

 The self-study guide covers current knowledge on evidence-based theories of understanding voice-hearing, as well as common ways of understanding these experiences as described by voice-hearers, included in supportive video footage.